 Georgia Misdemeanor and Felony Theft and Shoplifting Laws

 Theft and shoplifting offenses quickly add up to felony penalties.
-Learn more about Georgia's laws and sentencing enhancements.

-By , Attorney · Mitchell Hamline School of Law
+By , Attorney Mitchell Hamline School of Law

 In Georgia, a person commits theft by taking or converting another's property or services without authorization and with the intent of "depriving" the owner of their lawful possession, use, or right to the property or services.

 This definition includes a broad range of conduct.
 A person can steal personal property (such as money, a TV, a vehicle, or stocks) or real property (like land or title to land).
-A "deprivation" can be permanent or temporary; it also includes disposing of property so it's unlikely to be recovered (say by ditching a stolen bike in a dumpster).
-A person can also steal services (such as hotel accommodations, entertainment, or personal services) by deceiving another in an attempt to avoid paying for the services.
+A "deprivation" can be permanent or temporary and includes disposing of property so it's unlikely to be recovered (say by ditching a stolen bike in a dumpster).
+It's also theft to steal services (such as hotel accommodations, entertainment, or personal services) by deceiving another in an attempt to avoid paying for the services.
 Georgia's theft laws also cover theft of trade secrets, mislaid or lost property, cargo theft, and leased property, among others.

 Below, we'll cover some of the general types of theft and their penalties.
 Consult an attorney or the Georgia Code (title 16, chapter 10) for more detailed information.

 Theft in Georgia can occur by a taking or by deception, conversion, or extortion.
 A taking could be physically taking someone's wallet or electronically stealing money from an account.
 Theft by deception might involve tricking a vulnerable adult into wiring money to claim a fake prize.
 Conversion refers to a person who turns their lawful use of property into an unlawful use, such as an adult child using an elderly parent's money to take a lavish vacation instead of paying the parent's bills.
 In the context of theft by extortion, the offender unlawfully obtains the property by threat of bodily harm, defamation, or some type of legal consequence.

 (Ga.
-Code §§ 16-8-1 and following (2020).)
+Code §§ 16-8-1 to 16-8-25 (2025).)

-What Are the Penalties for Theft?
+What Are the Penalties for Theft in Georgia?

-Georgia penalizes most of its theft offense by the type or value of the stolen property or services.
+Georgia penalizes most of its theft offenses by the type or value of the stolen property or services.
 Other theft offenses, like theft by extortion and shoplifting, carry separate penalties.
 We'll discuss these penalties more below.

 Misdemeanor Theft